bethereforthem/IMS/PROJECT_GUIDE.md

 #### Step 1 — Spatial Boundary Definition

-The investigator enters the crime location and time in the RCIMS web dashboard.
+The investigator enters the crime location and time in the IMS web dashboard.
 The system automatically defines a **search radius** (default 1 km, configurable) and a **time window** (default: from 2 hours before the crime to 1 hour after).

 #### Step 2 — Multi-Source Evidence Aggregation